 Got a Problem With Your Foundation?
 Water in Your Basement?

-If you are worried you have an issue with one of these problems, feel free to give us a short call to discuss it.
+If you are worried you have an issue with one of these problems, feel free to make a short call to discuss it.

-When we’re on the phone, we can talk about the problems you are seeing, and, if you want, we can set up a time to drive out to your house, inspect your property and offer some advice on how we can fix it.
+When you’re on the phone, you can talk about the problems you are seeing, and, if you want, you can set up a time to drive out to your house, inspect your property and offer some advice on how it can be fixed.

 Do You Think You Might Have a Problem, But You’re Not Sure?